News Tonight

-News Tonight (formerly News 5 Tonight, News 5 and before 1994 as just News) is a Singaporean English language news programme broadcast by Mediacorp Channel 5 since its inception, providing a round-up of all the day's events around Singapore, as well as coverage of breaking news and occasional global stories relevant to Singaporeans.
-The highly rated programme is currently presented mainly by Genevieve Woo on weekdays and Angela Lim on weekends.
-Currently, it is broadcast at 9pm every evening and has been the only news bulletin on Channel 5 since the start of Channel NewsAsia.
+News Tonight (formerly News 5 Tonight, News 5, and prior to 1994 simply News) is a Singaporean English-language news programme broadcast on Mediacorp Channel 5.
+Since its inception, the programme has provided a round-up of the day's events in Singapore, along with coverage of breaking news and occasional international stories of relevance to Singaporean audiences.

+The programme is currently presented mainly by Genevieve Woo on weekdays and Clara Lee on weekends.
+It airs at 9:00 pm daily and has been the sole news bulletin on Channel 5 since the launch of Channel NewsAsia.